ultralytics/ultralytics/docs/en/guides/steps-of-a-cv-project.md

 ## Kickstart Your Computer Vision Project Today!

 Taking on a computer vision project can be exciting and rewarding.
 By following the steps in this guide, you can build a solid foundation for success.
 Each step is crucial for developing a solution that meets your objectives and works well in real-world scenarios.
 As you gain experience, you'll discover advanced techniques and tools to improve your projects.
 Stay curious, keep learning, and explore new methods and innovations!

+## FAQ

+### How do I choose the right computer vision task for my project?

+Choosing the right computer vision task depends on your project's end goal.
+For instance, if you want to monitor traffic, **object detection** is suitable as it can locate and identify multiple vehicle types in real-time.
+For medical imaging, **image segmentation** is ideal for providing detailed boundaries of tumors, aiding in diagnosis and treatment planning.
+Learn more about specific tasks like [object detection](../tasks/detect.md), [image classification](../tasks/classify.md), and [instance segmentation](../tasks/segment.md).

+### Why is data annotation crucial in computer vision projects?

+Data annotation is vital for teaching your model to recognize patterns.
+The type of annotation varies with the task:

+- **Image Classification**: Entire image labeled as a single class.
+- **Object Detection**: Bounding boxes drawn around objects.
+- **Image Segmentation**: Each pixel labeled according to the object it belongs to.

+Tools like [Label Studio](https://github.com/HumanSignal/label-studio), [CVAT](https://github.com/cvat-ai/cvat), and [Labelme](https://github.com/labelmeai/labelme) can assist in this process.
+For more details, refer to our [data collection and annotation guide](./data-collection-and-annotation.md).

+### What steps should I follow to augment and split my dataset effectively?

+Splitting your dataset before augmentation helps validate model performance on original, unaltered data.
+Follow these steps:

+- **Training Set**: 70-80% of your data.
+- **Validation Set**: 10-15% for hyperparameter tuning.
+- **Test Set**: Remaining 10-15% for final evaluation.

+After splitting, apply data augmentation techniques like rotation, scaling, and flipping to increase dataset diversity.
+Libraries such as Albumentations and OpenCV can help.
+Ultralytics also offers [built-in augmentation settings](../modes/train.md) for convenience.

+### How can I export my trained computer vision model for deployment?

+Exporting your model ensures compatibility with different deployment platforms.
+Ultralytics provides multiple formats, including ONNX, TensorRT, and CoreML.
+To export your YOLOv8 model, follow this guide:

+- Use the `export` function with the desired format parameter.
+- Ensure the exported model fits the specifications of your deployment environment (e.g., edge devices, cloud).

+For more information, check out the [model export guide](../modes/export.md).

+### What are the best practices for monitoring and maintaining a deployed computer vision model?

+Continuous monitoring and maintenance are essential for a model's long-term success.
+Implement tools for tracking Key Performance Indicators (KPIs) and detecting anomalies.
+Regularly retrain the model with updated data to counteract model drift.
+Document the entire process, including model architecture, hyperparameters, and changes, to ensure reproducibility and ease of future updates.
+Learn more in our [monitoring and maintenance guide](#monitoring-maintenance-and-documentation).